sachinkesiraju/UberKit/README.md

 <h2> Basic API Implementation </h2>

-This is to implement the Uber API without having users to sign in to their Uber account.
+This is to implement the Uber API without having users sign in to their Uber account.

 To implement UberKit, first initialize it with your server token